 The School of Religion equips students for a variety of professions as pastors, chaplains, teachers, archaeologists, language scholars, and many more.

 - Southern Adventist University’s School of Religion has comprehensive programs in theology and pastoral care.

 - A large percentage of religion graduates are hired within a few months of graduation.

-- Southern’s undergraduate program in archeology is one of only several in the entire country and one of only two offered by a Seventh-day Adventist college or university.
+- Southern’s undergraduate program in archaeology is one of only several in the entire country and one of only two offered by a Seventh-day Adventist college or university.

 - Southern's Near Eastern Studies (archaeology) curriculum is one of only three such undergraduate programs in the United States that instruct from a biblical perspective.

 - The missions major prepares students to serve as cross-cultural or hometown missionaries.

 - The curriculum is highly practical, with four preaching classes and three evangelism classes (more than any other North American Division school).